CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_walkthrough_06.png" alt="API menu" width="600" />

 ## Requesting a file
-There are two types of encrypted files that can be downloaded: Patient and Explanation of Benefit (EoB).
+There are three types of encrypted files that can be downloaded: Coverage, Explanation of Benefit (EoB), and Patient.
 The example below id is for downloading the EoB.

 - Click the `/api/v1/ExplanationOfBenefit/$export` link